 - 6.9 New agricultural buildings were also considered in the consultation on Issues and Options.
 The NDP provides an opportunity to prepare a policy which requires new large agricultural buildings to be sited and designed as sensitively as possible to reduce industrialisation of the landscape.
-This is important as the area has a distinctive landscape character as described in more detail in Section 5 and local residents clearly want to see this special character protected. - 6.10 Large scale agricultural buildings are a contentious issue locally; the responses to several of the questions under other topics also included comments about modern agricultural practices including polytunnels and largescale intensive animal production both supporting and objecting to them. - 6.11 Residents' concerns related to traffic generation, parking, visual and landscape impacts, energy efficiency, pollution including light pollution and the need to minimise other environmental impacts.
+This is important as the area has a distinctive landscape character as described in more detail in Section 5 and local residents clearly want to see this special character protected.
+Herefordshire Council already highlight the high quality of the landscape as being intrinsic to the character of the area. - 6.10 Large scale agricultural buildings are a contentious issue locally; the responses to several of the questions under other topics also included comments about modern agricultural practices including polytunnels and largescale intensive animal production both supporting and objecting to them. - 6.11 Residents' concerns related to traffic generation, parking, visual and landscape impacts, energy efficiency, pollution including light pollution and the need to minimise other environmental impacts.
 Other responses suggested that the NDP should not include such a policy.
 The responses have been used to inform Draft Policy SG10 to guide new large scale agricultural buildings. - 6.12 Policy SG10 has been prepared to add more local detail to Core Strategy Policy LD1 Landscape and townscape.